11cookies11/ToolOfCom/README_EN.md

 ## 🤝 Contribute

 PRs, issues, and protocol extension plugins are warmly welcome.
- The long-term goal of ToolOfCOM is to become the **execution layer of communication protocols**.
+ The long-term goal of ProtoFlow is to become the **execution layer of communication protocols**.

 ------